DEGoodmanWilson/triagebot/README.md

-This is the sample project built by following the "[Building Your First GitHub App](https://developer.github.com/apps/building-your-first-github-app)" Quickstart guide on developer.github.com.

-It consists of two different servers: `server.rb` (boilerplate) and `advanced_server.rb` (completed project).
+This is the full code for Triagebot, a GitHub App that automatically triages incoming issues, as detailed on the [GitHub Blog](https://blog.github.com/2018-10-31-automating-issue-triage-with-github-and-recastai/).

+If you just want to _use_ Triagebot, you can install it into your repos [on the app install page](https://github.com/apps/don-s-triage-bot)

+If you want to learn how to build and run this for yourself, this is the right place to be.
+Triagebot is based upon the [GitHub App Quickstart](https://developer.github.com/apps/building-your-first-github-app/)

 ## Install and run

+* First, read through the [blog post](https://blog.github.com/2018-10-31-automating-issue-triage-with-github-and-recastai/) so you understand all the additional steps you'll need to take to make a complete GitHub App with the [Recast.AI](https://recast.ai/) API.

-To run the code, make sure you have [Bundler](http://gembundler.com/) installed; then enter `bundle install` on the command line.
+* To run the code, make sure you have [Bundler](http://gembundler.com/) installed; then enter `bundle install` on the command line.

-* For the boilerplate project, enter `ruby server.rb` on the command line.

-* For the completed project, enter `ruby advanced_server.rb` on the command line.

-Both commands will run the server at `localhost:3000`.
+* The server will run on `localhost:3000`.
+Use this information to configure [Smee](https://smee.io/) as per the instructions above.